111th Street station (BMT Jamaica Line): History

 This station was opened on May 28, 1917 by the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company, replacing Cypress Hills as the line's terminus.

-The station was temporarily closed on January 14, 2019 for six months of structural repairs.
+The station was temporarily closed on January 14, 2019, for six months of structural repairs.
 As part of the work, the trackside girders and the platforms were replaced.
 Unlike the repairs done at 121st Street and 104th Street, which were done one platform at a time, both platforms were closed simultaneously to cut the work from 12 months to 6 months; as a result, the station reopened on June 11, 2019.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track dead ends at bumper blocks on both sides of the station and has connections to both local tracks.
 It is only used for train storage.
 It was formerly used to turn trains for the BMT Lexington Avenue Elevated trains from 1917 until 1950.
 The track was also used to store trains while the Jamaica Line was being torn down north of 121st Street and the Archer Avenue Line was being built.

 Both platforms have beige windscreens for their entire lengths and brown canopies with green frames and support columns except for a small section at the west (railroad south) end.
 Station signs are in the standard black with white lettering.

-The 1990 artwork here is called Five Points of Observation by Kathleen McCarthy.
-It resembles a human face when viewed from the street and is also featured on four other stations on the BMT Jamaica Line.
+The 1990 artwork is called Points of Observation by Kathleen McCarthy.
+It is a face-shaped wire mesh sculpture that affords a view of the street from the platforms.
+The artwork also appears at 104th Street and at Woodhaven Blvd.